cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 * Command & Control (establishing remote control; may not always happen)
 * Actions on Objectives

-There are other “intrusion kill chains” out there.
+There are other "intrusion kill chains" out there.

 ### MITRE ATT&CK